rajinder-yadav/.vu/README.md

 I place Code for the Component Class, Template and Style in their own separate files.

 I got tired of creating the files and sub-folder manually and then using snippets to generate the source code.
-This is were "vu" comes to the rescue, it does all this with easy to use commands.
+This is when "vu" was born, it does all this with easy to use commands.

 ![image](images/folder.png)

+Vue CLI is not enough, so I coded a Bash script to extend it, this turned into "vu".
-I created this for me, for the way I work.
-If you find this useful let me know on twitter.
+If you find it useful, let me know on twitter.

 You can follow me: [@dev_mentor](https://twitter.com/dev_mentor)